 Step 2: Campus Feedback

 When ready, the proposer submits the proposal for feedback.
 A page will be created on the college’s Discussion Board that directs people to the proposal and requests feedback from those on the college’s general mailing list.
 Anyone with a valid UH ID and who is part of the Windward CC directory database can post comments.
 The discussion shall last for at least one week (5 working days) and can be extended on the request of either the proposer or the chair of the Curriculum Committee.

 The proposer is encouraged but is not required to respond to the feedback or to make changes to the proposal.
 Moving the proposal to the next stage in no way implies acceptance of the proposal.

 Step 3: Formal Approval Process

 If the proposer wishes to continue, the proposal is submitted to the formal approval process.
-At this point, the proposal is transferred from the local database to the UH system-level Curriculum Central database and cannot be changed.
+At this point, the proposal is transferred from the local database to the UH system-level curriculum database.